A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Models

 \subsubsection{Synthetic vascular network model}

-Next we construct a network from the individual vessels.
-We exploit a Lindenmayer system (L-system) to generate synthetic arterial and venous trees \citep{brown_physics-informed_2024}.
-The model begins with the central retinal artery (CRA) and central retinal vein (CRV), which are positioned at the center of the optic disc.
-Branches are added iteratively and asymmterically to create bifurcations up to the fifth order, with lengths given by $l_v=\xi d_v$, where $\xi$ is the length to radius ratio and $d_v$ is the vessel diameter.
-At each bifurcation boundary one mother vessel is connected to two daughter vessels, and two branching angles $\theta_1$ and $\theta_2$ are determined by \citep{brown_physics-informed_2024,zamir_arterial_2001}
+Next we construct a network from individual vessels.
+We exploit a Lindenmayer system (L-system) to generate synthetic arteriolar and venular trees in superficial layer \cite{brown_physics-informed_2024}.
+The vasculature begins with the central retinal artery (CRA) and central retinal vein (CRV), which are perpendicular to the tissue at the center of the optic disc.
+Branches are added iteratively and asymmetrically to create bifurcations up to the fifth generation, with lengths given by $l_v=\xi r_v$, where $\xi$ is the length to radius ratio and $r_v$ is the vessel radius.
+At each bifurcation boundary one mother vessel is connected to two daughter vessels, and two branching angles $\theta_{d_1}$ and $\theta_{d_2}$ are determined by \cite{brown_physics-informed_2024,zamir_arterial_2001}

-where $v_a$ is the asymmetry ratio and normally-distributed noise is added to branching angle values with a standard deviation of $\pi/36$.
-The vessel radii follow asymmetric branching law
+where $v_a=r_{d_2}/r_{d_1}<1$ is the asymmetry ratio, with radii $r_{d_1}$ and $r_{d_2}$ of two daughter vessels, and normally-distributed noise is added to branching angle values with a standard deviation of $\pi/36$.
+The vessel radii follow asymmetric branching relation